ViliamV/pylocalc/README.md

 PyLOcalc also automatically opens a headless LibreOffice Calc document with basic read, write, and save functionality.
 Therefore, it can be used as a library for other scripts that manipulate spreadsheets.

+## Requirements

+1. **python>=3.8**
+2. You have to have LibreOffice with "python support" installed.
+   In Ubuntu it's (apparently) `sudo apt install libreoffice-script-provider-python`, in Arch Linux I didn't have to do anything.

+   You can try running `python -m uno` and it should not produce any output or error.
+3. Macro security - Medium.
+Follow [this article](https://christopher5106.github.io/office/2015/12/06/openoffice-libreoffice-automate-your-office-tasks-with-python-macros.html).

 ## Installation

 ```bash
 pip install pylocalc
 ```

 ## Basic usage

 ```python
 import pylocalc